Skip to main content

 Most AI betting products start with a promise:

-Kam AI starts with a different question:
+Kam starts with a different promise:

 That question shapes the whole system.